Creating Low Poly Terrain In Blender

 Adding the uniform sampler2D.

-Lastly, add the asset in the shaders’ inspector: Adding the texture Don’t forget to hit Apply!
+Lastly, add the asset in the shaders’ inspector: Don’t forget to hit Apply!

 Now we have access to the texture in the shader.
 You can test this by returning the color of the CharTex instead of the MainTex.